 Land: Lakeside Medical Center was constructed on 50 acres of land owned by the State of Florida.
 The District leased the land from the State for a period of 50 years ending February 1, 2057.
-Upon termination of the lease, all improvements on the property become the property of the State, which may also require the District to remove the improvements at the District's expense.
-As consideration for the lease, the District entered into an agreement with Prison Rehabilitative Industries and Diversified Enterprise, Inc. (PRIDE), an instrumentality of the State, which requires the District to purchase a specified amount of goods and services from PRIDE over a 30-year period as compensation for the land lease (See Note 11 - PRIDE Agreement).
+Upon termination of the lease, all improvements on the property become the property of the State.
+As consideration for the lease, the District entered into an agreement with Prison Rehabilitative Industries and Diversified Enterprise, Inc. (PRIDE), an instrumentality of the State, which requires the District to purchase a specified amount of goods and services from PRIDE over a 30-year period as compensation for the land lease (see Note 11 - PRIDE Agreement).